 PS3 through fifth grade classes at SFX celebrate Halloween, Christmas, Valentine's Day and end-of-year parties.
-Approved party dates will be noted on the school calendar and will begin at 2:15 P.M, with the exception of end-of-year which begins at 11:15 A.M.
-Middle School students celebrate with parties for Christmas and the end-of-the year.
+Approved party dates will be noted on the school calendar and will begin at 2:15 P.M, except for end-of-year which begins at 11:15 A.M.